konradrauscher/eecs598-project/README.md

 # eecs598-project Compression with JPEG

+This project implements typical JFIF JPEG compression using a serial C++ implementation and an optimized CUDA GPU implementation.
+All code is contained in compress.cu, and the final report is available in EECS_598_Report.pdf.

+# Background Information

 Info about PPM images (used as the raw input image): http://netpbm.sourceforge.net/doc/ppm.html

 Process of JPEG compression: https://en.wikipedia.org/wiki/JPEG#JPEG_codec_example